 Career Center signature programs

-- SUNlink, our online job board and career services system, helps us manage communications and transactions between students and employers.
-In SUNlink, students can find and apply for jobs and internships, sign-up for Career Center events and workshops, upload resumes, practice interviewing or schedule an on-campus interview.
-All on-campus federal work-study jobs and most student assistant positions are posted in SUNlink.
+- Handshake, our online job board and career services system, helps us manage communications and transactions between students and employers.
+In Handshake, students can find and apply for jobs and internships, sign-up for Career Center events and workshops, upload resumes, practice interviewing or schedule an on-campus interview.
+All on-campus federal work-study jobs and most student assistant positions are posted in Handshake.
 More than 500 CSUN alumni are available through the Matador Network to mentor students on educational and career goals.
 Students can also access additional resources for career exploration and writing a resume.

 Career development programs